rcuisnier/MarkdownPresenter/readme.md

 #### Reloading
 You can reload the presentation at any time - staying on the same slide number - by pressing the spacebar.

+The other way, you can enable **"Auto Reload"** mode by typing `A` key.
+In "Auto Reload" mode, Markdown Presenter is watching the change of `presentation.md` and reload it automatically.

 #### Transition effect
 If you whould like to get fade in/out effect on switching between slides, type 'e' then 'f' key on your keyboard.